Concussion Management Information

 The Convent of the Sacred Heart has implemented a program to support the proper management of head injuries sustained during athletic activities.
 This protocol aids in identifying concussed athletes, outlines procedures for referral and follow-up treatment when a concussion is suspected, and details the return to play policy after a head injury.
 Our goal is to safely return athletes back to athletic and academic activity after injury.

 A concussion is a type of traumatic brain injury, or TBI, caused by a bump, blow, or jolt to the head or body that results in a rapid movement of the head and brain back and forth.
 This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.

 On July 1st 2012, New York State mandated that all coaches, school nurses, and athletic trainers must complete a training course and be certified in concussion management.
 We assure you that our athletic and academic staff will be vigilant of any signs and symptoms after a potential head injury.

-Only when student-athlete test scores have returned to baseline, they are completely symptom free, have received clearance by a physician, and have passed exertional testing with our athletic trainer do we begin progressing student-athletes back to participation.
+Only when student-athletes are completely symptom free, test scores have returned to baseline, have received clearance by a physician, and have passed exertional testing with our athletic trainer do we begin progressing student-athletes back to participation.
 To ensure a safe recovery there will be communication between the parents, treating physician, school nurse, athletic trainer, and academic deans.

 Chrissy Lee, Certified Athletic Trainer